KeremAR/Microservice/README.md

 ## 🚀 Event Flow - Core Scenario: Reporting an Issue

 This section outlines the step-by-step interaction of microservices during the core user scenario of "Reporting an Issue."
-This flow helps in understanding the current and planned structure of the project.
+This flow helps in understanding the structure of the project.

 1.  **User Login (Mobile Frontend & User Service):**
     *   The user logs into the **Mobile Frontend** application using either their Microsoft account (Entra ID) or email/password.